orthosium.com

 -

-Phase 2 (Weeks 6–12): Gradual loading, increased mobility, and strength training.
+Phase 2 (Weeks 6–12): Gradual increase in weight limit with greater mobility, and strength training.

 -